Angevon-1/manual_baldursgate2_angevon/docs/faq.md

 ## How do I know what I've received since I last played?

 There are a couple of ways.
-You can type /received in the Manual Client to see a full list of everything received.
+You can type /received in the Archipelago tab of the Manual Client to see a full list of everything received in order from first to latest.
 Or, if the multiworld was hosted on archipelago.gg, go to the room page.
 Open the tracker for the BG2 slot.
 The tracker page has a big table showing all the items received.
 You can sort the columns.
 Sort "Last Order Received" to see what you've received in order.
 At the end of a session, note the number in this column so you can remember where it stopped at for your next session.

 ## When can I move onto Chapter 3?